Maia313/CSS/grid.md

 --**Note**
 If your container can't fit all your items on one row, it will move them down to a new one.

+### Auto-fit

+`auto-fit` works almost identical to `auto-fill`.
+The only **difference** is that when the container's size exceeds the size of all the items combined, `auto-fill` keeps inserting empty rows or columns and pushes your items to the side, while `auto-fit` collapses those empty rows or columns and stretches your items to fit the size of the container.

+--**Note**
+If your container can't fit all your items on one row, it will move them down to a new one.

 ### Justify-content & align-content
 ### Justify-items & align-items